binh120702/data-mining-final_rag/README.md

   - "set OPENAI_API_KEY=sk-..." for Windows
   - "export OPENAI_API_KEY=sk-..." for Linux/Mac
 - Run the streamlit using: ` streamlit run home.py `
+- Then you will be able to upload documents and ask some questions.

 ![demo image](imgs/demo.png "A sample chat screen")